 Do I Need a Passport to Travel to Norfolk Island?

-Norfolk Island is considered a domestic territory of Australia.
-From 1 July 2016, passengers travelling from Australia with Australian citizenship/permanent residence are no longer required to travel with a passport.
+Do you need a passport when travelling to Norfolk Island?
+Luckily, Norfolk Island is considered a domestic territory of Australia.
+This means that, from 1 July 2016, passengers travelling from Australia with Australian citizenship/permanent residence are no longer required to travel with a passport.
 However, taking your passport is highly recommended in case the flight needs to be diverted to an international port due to weather or unforeseen circumstances.
 If you do not have a passport, an Australian driver’s licence or another formal photo identification is allowed.

 Norfolk Island Weather